adinathkale01/object-detection-and--tracking-using-yolov3-and-deepsort/README.md

   * Self-driving cars
   * Sensor fusion
 # Setting up environment to run on cpu
-  ## To set up the environment for this project,follow the following steps
+  ## To set up the environment for this project,follow the steps
   ### 1.Create Environment (Conda recommended)
     #Tensorflow CPU
     conda env create -f conda-cpu.yml